Assistant Professor, Jewish Studies and Slavic Languages and Literatures

 Ph.D.
 Harvard (2010)

-In addition to his academic work, Sasha has published journalism and public scholarship in the Los Angeles Review of Books, Tablet, Lilith, The Forward, The New York Times, The New Republic, and The New Yorker’s Page-turner blog (these articles can be found here).
+In addition to his academic work, Sasha has published journalism and public scholarship in the Los Angeles Review of Books, Lilith, the Forward, the New York Times, the New Republic, The New Yorker’s Page-turner blog, Jewish Currents, and Seattle’s The Stranger (these articles can be found here).
 One of his additional regular activities involves summertime teaching as a faculty member of the Great Jewish Books program for high school students, in Amherst, Massachusetts.

-Learn more about Sasha’s work with the University of Washington’s Slavic Studies Department in his Slavic Studies profile.
+Learn more about Sasha’s work with the University of Washington’s Department of Slavic Languages and Literatures.